neuronflicker/CTF/BrixelWinterEdition2020/OSINT/VisitLimburg3/README.md

 Syntax: brixelCTF{registrationnumber+model+month(MM)+year(YY)}

 ## Write-up
-With this one we started looking at historic flight data on [Flight Radar 24](https://www.flightradar24.com/), watching for flights that flew over the Be-MINE hill.
+With this one we started looking at historic flight data on [Flight Radar 24](https://www.flightradar24.com/), watching for flights that flew over the Be-MINE hill on the 18th December 2020.
 Most were commercial flights, but they also included an RAF military transport craft:

 <img src="red_herring.png" alt="A red herring!" width="700" />